 Empirical evidence encompasses data amassed from observations, experiments, or measurements, which others can authenticate.
 Science students rely on this form of evidence to back or refute hypotheses, ensuring their conclusions are grounded in factual data.

 Iterative testing involves the repetition of experiments or tests under varied conditions or with different inputs to bolster the precision and quality of outcomes.
-Through iterative testing, science students fine-tune their hypotheses, methodologies, and analyses, systematically weeding out inaccuracies or biases.
+Through iterative testing, science students fine-tune their hypotheses and analyses while systematically weeding out inaccuracies or biases.

 This holistic approach underscores why BCA is especially fitting for science students.